bigcommerce/ai-app-foundation/CONTRIBUTING.md

-# Contributing to the Control Panel AI App
+# Contributing to the AI App Foundation

 ## Pull Requests